pagopa-archive/io-handbook/development-styleguide.md

 #### Avoid hiding exceptions

-Usually in Javascript and Typescript is hard to figure out if a function throws an exception.
+Usually in Javascript and Typescript is hard to figure out whether a function throws an exception or not.
 Try to be explicit about the exceptions you throw.

 ```typescript
 //